mafda/mafda/README.md

-### :octocat: hi, I'm fernanda
+### :octocat: hi, i'm fernanda

-:earth_americas: colombian living in brazil!
+:earth_americas: colombian living in brazil.

-:dart: I have experience as an academic researcher, focusing mainly on areas related to Augmented Reality and Machine Learning.
-I'm an enthusiast of self-learning, and I feel excited in front of big new challenges.
+:dart: i've experience as an academic researcher, focusing mainly on areas related to augmented reality and machine learning. i'm an enthusiast of self-learning, and i feel excited in front of big new challenges.

-:rocket: currently, I am studying MLOps and Kubernetes.
+:rocket: currently, i'm studying mlops and kubernetes.

 :mag: check out some of my works at [Medium](https://mafda.medium.com/) and [Codepen](https://codepen.io/mafda).